baquerrj/eid-project-2/README.md

 mysql> quit;
 ```

-This user and password are maintained in the `config.json` file in the project and are simply representational.
+:information_source: The user and password are maintained in configuration file: [`config.json`](code/config.json).
+The values are simply representational and can be modified.

 #### Configuring Database
-The database is configured by the `server.js` when the assignment begins.
+The database is configured by `server.js` when the assignment begins.
 This is done by a series of SQL commands issues upon connecting to the database.

 ```javascript
 const create_db = "CREATE DATABASE IF NOT EXISTS sensor_db";